 - Merudandasana (Spinal Column Pose)

 Benefits of Wide-Legged Forward Bend

-- This asana opens the hips and stretches the lower back muscles.
-It removes stress and stiffness from the hips, and tones the lower back muscles.
+- Opens the hips and stretches the lower back muscles.

-- It tones and massages the core muscles and organs, hence increases their functions.
-This help in better digestion and matabolism.
+- Tones and massages the muscles of the trunk and abdominal organs, contributing to better digestion and metabolism.

-- It tones the muscles of calves & ankles and improves their flexibility.
+- Tones and strengthens the calf and ankle muscles and improves their flexibility.

 - Improves blood circulation to the head through the inversion.

 - Eliminates stress, stiffness and tension in the neck and shoulders.

 - Improves the flow of prana, which reduces.

 - Promotes focus and concentration, as you need to ensure that your body is well balanced and stabilized.